Zacharypeng/11-731/11-731_Assignment_1_Report.md

 ## References
 * [Luong et al., 2015](https://arxiv.org/pdf/1508.04025.pdf)

-* Idea from my assignment for 11-785 Deep Learning, where I used Pyramid Bi-directinoal LSTM for speech recognition
+* Idea from my assignment for 11-785 Deep Learning, where I used Pyramid Bi-direction LSTM for speech recognition